Why We Recommend Spaying and Neutering for Dogs and Cats in White Bear Lake

 When we recommend spaying and neutering for cats and dogs, we do so with their best interests at heart.
 Your pet’s health and longevity are things to be nurtured and cherished, and we’re glad to work with owners in keeping their loved ones happy and thriving.
-Our doctors perform pet spay and neuter surgeries in White Bear Lake with the comfort of each patient in mind, and utilize state-of-the-art equipment and techniques to ensure their safety.
+Our veterinarians perform dog and cat spay and neuter surgeries in White Bear Lake with the comfort of each patient in mind, and utilize state-of-the-art equipment and techniques to ensure their safety.

 Having pets spayed and neutered can go a long way towards reducing the overpopulation of stray animals, and getting homeless dogs and cats adopted into permanent, loving homes.
 We would be more than happy to discuss spaying and neutering as a treatment option for your pet, and when it would be best for them to undergo their procedure.

-Spaying and neutering your pets is not only an effective safeguard against unwanted pregnancies; it can also lengthen their life by preventing certain diseases from developing in the future.
+Spaying and neutering your dogs and cats is not only an effective safeguard against unwanted pregnancies; it can also lengthen their life by preventing certain diseases from developing in the future.
 Common benefits of spay and neuter surgeries include:

 - No unwanted pregnancies